whtns/chevreul/README.md

 ## Installation

-You can install the released version of seuratTools from [our github](https://github.com/whtns/seuratTools) with:
+You can install the released version of seuratTools from [github](https://github.com/whtns/seuratTools) with:

 ### Install locally and run in three steps: